Updated May 22, 2023

-- Software testing is done keeping in mind the scenarios that the end user may face.
+- Software testing takes into account the scenarios that end users may face.

-As a software tester, many automated and manual tests would be conducted to ensure the software created by developers is fit, which in turn would eliminate any bugs or issues in software before it would get deployed to everyday users.
+As a software tester, I conduct numerous automated and manual tests to ensure that developers create fit software, which, in turn, eliminates any bugs or issues before deploying it to everyday users.

-Software developers identify the business requirements and match them with the software that has been developed.
+Software developers identify the business requirements and match them with the developed software.
 They monitor applications and software systems.
 They write and execute test scripts and run manual and automated tests.
-They test in different environments to ensure functionality.
+To verify functionality, they test in various settings.
 All this is done to provide quality assurance of the software and to mitigate risk.
 As mentioned earlier, software bugs can be potentially harmful.

 Regardless of how you prepare for a software testing career, here are the skills you should have or plan to develop:

-- Create and document automated and manual test plans and procedures, execute tests, analyze results and report on test problems and bugs
+- Create and document automated and manual test plans and procedures, execute tests, analyze results, and report test problems and bugs.

 - Understand various development methodologies, such as Agile and Scrum